Exodus 8:21

 But if you will not let My people go, I will send swarms of flies upon you and your officials and your people and your houses.
 The houses of the Egyptians and even the ground where they stand will be full of flies.

-But if you refuse to let My people go
+But if you will not let My people go

-on you and your officials and your people
+and your officials and your people and your houses

 Persons / Places / Events